ryansheehy0/Cheat_Sheets/Web_Cybersecurity/cross_site_scripting.md

 Cross site scripting(XSS) allows an attacker to get a victim to run malicious code on their browser while looking like it came from a legitimate source.

 There are 2 type of XSS attacks.
-- Through URL parameters
+1. Through URL parameters
 	- When a victim is sent a malicious URL, they may click on it because the base domain comes from a legitimate source.
-		- **Reflected XSS**: Server uses the URL parameter to change the DOM.
+		- **Reflected XSS** - Server uses the URL parameter to change the DOM.
-		- **DOM-Based XSS**: Client uses the URL parameter to change the DOM.
+		- **DOM-Based XSS** - Client uses the URL parameter to change the DOM.
-- Through the database
+2. Through the database
-	- **Stored XSS**: When the victim comes across malicious data stored in the database, that malicious data gets ran on their browser.
+	- **Stored XSS** - When the victim comes across malicious data stored in the database, that malicious data gets ran on their browser.
 		- Ex: Posting a comment which other users can see.

 ## Todo